hphelion/documentation/commercial/GA1/commerical.services-imaging-overview.md

 Based on OpenStack Glance, the HP Helion OpenStack Image Operations service is a web service for managing virtual machine images.
 It provides a set of RESTful APIs that enables querying/updating of image metadata as well as retrieval of the actual image data.

-With the Image Operations service you can work with image files, which are virtual disk image files that the [Compute](/helion/openstack/ga/services/compute/overview) service can use to create a virtual machine.
+With the Image Operations service you can work with image files, which are virtual disk image files that the [HP Helion Compute](/helion/openstack/ga/services/compute/overview) service can use to create a virtual machine.

 Each image has a name, an unique identifier (UUIDs in hexadecimal string notation) and a specific disc and container format.

-## Key terms##
+## Key terms

 - **Image files** -- An image file refers to a virtual disk image file that the Compute service can load up to create a virtual machine.